What is the HN Engineering Bridging/Access Course?

-[dt_sc_box type=”titled-box” title=”What is HN Engineering Bridging Course?” bgcolor=”#5f8fbf” variation=”blue” textcolor=”#000000″]This qualification is a technical level qualification which will help the learner to move up to the HNC Engineering qualification.
+HN Engineering Bridging/Access course is a technical level qualification which will help the learner to move up to the HNC Engineering qualification.
 It will give the learner an excellent foundation at technician level.

 You will need to get an average grade of Merit to be eligible for entry onto the HNC.

-- Unit 001 – Health and Safety in the Engineering Workplace
+AME U001 – Health & Safety in the Engineering Workplace

-- Unit 004 – Mathematics for Engineering Technicians
+AME U006 – Further Mathematics for Engineering Technicians

-Depends on how much time you have available.
+Learners have up to 12 months to complete the course from enrolment.
 The rule of thumb is that you can achieve 120 credits per “academic” year (36 weeks), whilst studying full time.
 Most part time students can achieve 60 credits a year whilst juggling family, social life and work.